4-5 years

 2. Lifting the child’s head after the surgery using a pillow starting from the second day and for 24-48 hours is useful for relieving the swelling resulting from the surgery.

-3. Blood comes out of the mouth and nose in the first two days following the surgery, which is expected and not a cause for concern.
+3. Small amounts of blood comes out of the mouth and nose in the first two days following the surgery, which is expected and not a cause for concern.

 4. The child may start snoring for a long time.